ElWanderer/kOS_scripts/documentation/init_readme.md

     }
     IF EXISTS(CRAFT_FILE) { RUNONCEPATH(CRAFT_FILE). }

+The craft file can be used to run any code, but one thing that is explicitly supported is adding to the `CRAFT_SPECIFIC` lexicon.
+For more details of how this can be used, see the `craft_specific_readme.md` document.

 Then we open a terminal and clear its screen ready for output:

     CORE:DOEVENT("Open Terminal").